Everything you need to know about giving birth at the RVI

 NE1 4LP

-I would always recommend doing a 'trial run' to the hospital so you know exactly where you're going, where to park and where the entrance is.
+I would always recommend doing a 'trial run' to the hospital before you give birth so you know exactly where you're going, where to park and where the entrance is.
 This is the last thing you want to be stressing about when you're in labour!

 Parking

-There are marked maternity bay parking spaces for when you arrive at the unit in labour and you do not need to pay for these.
+There are marked maternity bay parking spaces for when you arrive at the hospital in labour and you do not need to pay for these.
 Just let reception know you have parked here.

-There is also limited street parking on Richardson Road, and also in the main RVI multistorey car park off Queen Victoria Road.
+There is on street parking on Richardson Road, and also in the main RVI multistorey car park off Queen Victoria Road.

 How to contact the RVI